 In December 2007, the FASB introduced FAS 141r and FAS 160, changing longstanding accounting rules for business combinations and noncontrolling (minority) interests, respectively.
 FAS141r replaces FAS 141 and FAS 160 amends ARB 51.
 The FASB revised these accounting standards to more faithfully represent economic events and to further FASB’s goal of convergence with international accounting standards (IFRS 3 and IAS 27, respectively).
 Both revisions are effective for annual reporting periods beginning on or after December 15, 2008.

 We highlight some of these changes below, but this list is not complete.
 Our lesson on noncontrolling interests details changes specific to FAS 160.
-Also, PwC has a very thorough summary of these accounting changes that is worth a read.
 Our remaining M&A topics and examples assume the new accounting rules, unless otherwise stated or implied.

 Exhibit – Accounting Changes